mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 Some notes related to the performance of the hash tables and their applications

-- For big records, use linked lists, i.e., separate chains.
+- For big records (large cell sizes), use linked lists, i.e., separate chains.
 - If structure speed is the priority, use linear probing or double hashing.
 - Hash tables replace BST/AVL dictionaries:
   - AVL/BST have good nearest neighbor connectivity, and they should be used when that is important: nearest neighbors or range finding.
 Their look-up is `O(log(n))`.
-  - Hash table do not have good neighbor connectivity, but have `O(1)` look-up times; thus, we should use them when we expect many look-ups.
+  - Hash tables do not have good neighbor connectivity, but have `O(1)` look-up times; thus, we should use them when we expect many look-ups.
 Nearest neighbor search is `O(n)` in a hash table.
   - In summary, if all you care is look-up, go with the hash table.

 ## 1.5 Hash Tables in C++